mit-han-lab/torchquantum/README.md

 - Support easy deployment on real quantum devices such as IBMQ.

 ## TODOs
-- [ ] Support more gates
+- [x] Support more gates
-- [ ] Support compile a unitary with descriptions to speedup training
+- [x] Support compile a unitary with descriptions to speedup training
 - [ ] Support other measurements other than analytic method
-- [ ] In einsum support multiple qubit sharing one letter.
+- [x] In einsum support multiple qubit sharing one letter.
 So that more than 26 qubit can be simulated.
+- [x] Support bmm based implementation to solve scalability issue
+- [x] Support conversion from torchquantum to qiskit

 ## Dependencies
 - Python >= 3.7
-- PyTorch >= 1.8 (**WARNING** Pytorch supports complex value matmul starting v1.8 so we have to use unstable v1.8 nightly.)
+- PyTorch >= 1.8.0
 - configargparse >= 0.14
 - GPU model training requires NVIDIA GPUs and NCCL